I guess we’re just going to keep going with yesterday’s theme. Behind the jump because it’s depressing as fuck.

 Initially, I suggested “Do NOT have this conversation in a private space where you are alone with him.
 Let other people know where you are.”
 Now I suggest: Think really hard about whether you need to have this conversation at all and what the consequences could be. /End of Edit.

-“This is going to be an uncomfortable talk. _______ and _______ told me what happened (during time period).
+“This is going to be an uncomfortable talk.
+I’ve heard rumors about you assaulting women in the past.
 It’s been weighing on me a lot and I’m having a hard time reconciling it with what I know about you, so I thought I’d ask you directly.”

 Watch.
 His.
 Face.